Assisted Living or Skilled Nursing—Which is the Right Choice?

 This may include conditions such as congestive heart failure, COPD and complications related to chronic diseases such as diabetes.

-Skilled nursing (SNF) is also appropriate for those who need 24/7 nursing care and assistance such as IV medications, respiratory therapy or a ventilator.
+Skilled nursing facilities (SNF) are also appropriate for those who need 24/7 skilled nursing services and assistance such as IV medications, respiratory therapy or a ventilator.

 Temporary skilled nursing care may be needed for those who are recovering from a joint replacement and need extensive rehabilitation before going home.